 As you learn to be this way, the horse will build the trust and confidence in your abilities and the fear factor will tend to reduce.
 Now it may be there with other people who have the tendency to do as the first rider did and tense up, but once that you understand that you can control the situation through your body language to the horse, the better the horse will be in situations that need understanding and positive actions.

-Next we must understand that the fear that is in the mind of the rider/handler is one that is transferable to the horse through the use of body language.
+Next, we must understand that the fear that is in the mind of the rider/handler is one that is transferable to the horse through the use of body language.
 There are times that the horse shows much more compassion to man than man shows to the horse, there are also times that the horse will not venture into territory that it does know is unsafe, but mankind has to project their ability to reason and venture in and then have to confront the situation that they create.

 The rider/handler can learn quite a bit from just watching and noting a horse’s reaction and response to any situation that it does come up against on a daily basis.
 You can buy all the books you want on the behavior of the horse and you will never learn as much as when you take the time to observe and learn from the horse in their natural settings.
 Take the time to watch them in the field both alone and within the herd atmosphere.
-What a horse does on their own is quite a bit different that what a horse will do interacting with other members of their herd.
+What a horse does on their own is quite a bit different than what a horse will do interacting with other members of their herd.

 One other point that needs to be brought out here is reactions that horses have are confused with what we feel they are.
 Let’s take the example of a horse moving away from you, they can move in one of three ways.
-First they might try to walk over the top of you, with no regard for your safety that is because they have no respect for you.
-Second, they may push away from you, that is a fear reaction and are just trying to get away form the danger.
+First, they might try to walk over the top of you, with no regard for your safety that is because they have no respect for you.
+Second, they may push away from you, that is a fear reaction and are just trying to get away from the danger.
 Third, they back away from you and this is bad news for anyone that has built a relationship with a horse since they are taking their trust and the position that you have been granted away from you.

 Until next time, “Ride for the Brand”.